GoGoNetworking/GoGoNetworking.github.io/README.md

 ======
-#### What Can We Do?
+#### What Can GoGo networking do for you?
 Why would I upgrade my hardware?

- -Stop paying monthy for network hardware!
+ - Stop paying monthy for network hardware!
 Pay once and Done!
 Most save over $160 a Year!
  - Boost your Download and Upload speeds.
- -Get Rid of those annoying dead zones inside or even outside.
+ - Get Rid of those annoying dead zones inside or even outside.
- -Lower Ping which helps with responsivness/lag when online.
+ - Lower Ping which helps with responsivness/lag when online.
- -Get the most speed out of you wireless and wired devices -Greater Security for your network and all the devices on your network.
+ - Get the most speed out of you wireless and wired devices
+ - Greater Security for your network and all the devices on your network.